nerdishbynature/octokit.swift/OctoKitCLI/README.md

-  user                    Operate on Users gist                    Operate on Gists sorted-json-keys        Sorting Keys in JSON generate-all-fixtures   Generates all fixtures
+  user                    Operate on Users gist                    Operate on Gists sorted-json-keys        Sorting Keys in JSON

-  See 'fixture-generator help <subcommand>' for detailed help.
+  See 'octokit-cli help <subcommand>' for detailed help.